ZalakRajvanshi/Handwritten-Text-Recognition/v2_smart_notes/README.md

 ---

-## 📌 Scope (Important)
+## 📌 Project Scope

-✔ Designed for **single-line handwritten text only**
-❌ Not suitable for full-page documents
-❌ No layout or paragraph understanding
-❌ No language model post-processing

-Minor spelling errors are expected and acceptable for this scope.
+This project focuses on single-line handwritten text recognition, enabling a clean, efficient, and reliable OCR pipeline.
+The narrow scope ensures strong character-level accuracy and provides a solid foundation for future extensions.

 ---